-Virginia City, Nevada would be settled at the site of what was the single most valuable ore discovery in the West, the Comstock Lode.
+Virginia City, Nevada was settled at the site of what was the single most valuable ore discovery in the West, the Comstock Lode.

 That event would take place in 1859, however several hundred miners had been placer mining the nearby stream and river valleys, in an area known as Gold Canyon, for ten years prior to the Comstock discovery.